-Despite Sallé’s reputation for being sensual on stage and in dance, she was said to be cold and reserved when it came to love.
+Despite Marie Sallé’s reputation for being sensual on stage and in dance, she was said to be cold and reserved when it came to love.
 In fact, she was acquired the nickname “Vestal.”
 It was also reported that she founded an order against love in Paris in 1836.
 The order was named the “Indifferents,” and both men and women were admitted to it.
-According to one newspaper report:
+According to the Ipswich Journal:

 “Mademoiselle Salle is the President of the Order, and upon the Introduction of every members, makes a nice Scrutiny into their Qualifications.
 There are likewise certain Rites perform’d, which, after the Manner of the Free Masons, no one must ever disclose.
 The Badge of the order is a Ribbon, strip’d black, white and yellow, and the Device affix’d to it, something resembling an icicle.
 They take an oath to fight against Love, whose Power they renounce, and defy his whole Quiver of Darts.
 They allow all Freedom amongst themselves where every Thing is to be in common; but the Hour any of the Parties grow particular, he or she is to be excluded with Infamy.”